intelligence-csd-auth-gr/Optimus-Transformers-Interpretability/README.md

 Regarding the trained ML models, a note with the repo containing them will be added in the folder models after publication.

 ## Instructions
 Please ensure you have docker installed on your desktop.
-If you want to build the docker by yourself please download this repo. the folder lionets with the requirements.txt file and name the zip "lionets.zip".
+If you want to build the docker by yourself please download this repo.
 Then:
 ```bash
 cd repo/docker
 docker build -t vizualization_tool .